Projections of SDEs onto Submanifolds: Projecting SDEs

 We end this section with a brief comparison of the three projections, leaving a detailed analysis of their differences to \autoref{subsec:comparison}.
 The three projections coincide if $\sigma_\gamma \in TM$ for $\gamma = 1,\ldots, n$ (which includes the ODE case $\sigma_\gamma = 0$), in which case the diffusion coefficients remain unaffected, and the tangent component of the projected drift is simply given by $\overline \mu$.
 If $\sigma_\gamma \in T^\bot M$ for $\gamma = 1,\ldots, n$ all three projections result in an ODE on $M$, and the It\^o-jet and It\^o-vector projections coincide.
 Another case in which the It\^o-jet and It\^o-vector projections coincide is when the second derivatives of $\pi$ vanish: this occurs in particular if $M$ is embedded affinely, i.e.\ it coincides with some open set of an affine space of $\bbR^d$.
 All three projections forget the orthogonal part of the (It\^o or Stratonovich) drift.
-We observe from \autoref{mutable} that the It\^o-jet and It\^o-vector projections of \autoref{sde} only depend on the values of the It\^o-coefficients on $M$.
-The Stratonovich projeciton, instead, could additionally depend on the tangential components of the derivatives of the diffusion coefficients in the direction of their normal components.
-Naturally, the situation is reversed when projecting \autoref{StratSDE}: here it is the Stratonovich projection that only depends on the values of the coefficients on $M$, while the It\^o-jet and -vector projections might depend on the mentioned derivative term.
-All three projections forget the orthogonal component of the drift $\widehat \mu$, and map time-homogeneous SDEs to time-homogeneous SDEs. \begin{expl}[The projections in the case $M$ time-dependent] Recalling \autoref{timedepM} (and the map $\widetilde \pi$ defined therein) we may ask whether there is a way to consider the three SDE projections in the case of $M$ time-dependent.
-The most natural way to define this is to consider, as done in \autoref{tX}, the joint equation satisfied by $(t,X_t)$, project its coefficients in the three ways onto $\widetilde M$, thus obtaining a process of the form $(t,Y_t)$: this uses that $\widetilde \pi^0(t,y) = t$, which is instead not satisfied by the Riemannian tubular neighbourhood projection onto $\widetilde M$.
-It is easily checked that the formulae \autoref{mutable} for the tangential component of the drift of $Y_t$ continue to hold with the substitution of $\pi_t$ for $\pi$ (so that also the projection onto the tangent space $P$ is now time-dependent), whereas in all three cases the orthogonal component of the drift picks up the term $\dot \pi_t$, needed to keep the process on the evolving manifold $M_t$.
+We observe from \eqref{mutable} that the It\^o-jet and It\^o-vector projections of \eqref{sde} only depend on the values of the It\^o-coefficients on $M$.
+The Stratonovich projection, instead, could additionally depend on the tangential components of the derivatives of the diffusion coefficients in the direction of their normal components.
+Naturally, the situation is reversed when projecting \eqref{StratSDE}: here it is the Stratonovich projection that only depends on the values of the coefficients on $M$, while the It\^o-jet and -vector projections might depend on the mentioned derivative term. \begin{expl}[The projections in the case $M$ time-dependent] Recalling \autoref{timedepM} (and the map $\widetilde \pi$ defined therein) we may ask whether there is a way to consider the three SDE projections in the case of $M$ time-dependent.
+The most natural way to define this is to consider, as done in \eqref{tX}, the joint equation satisfied by $(t,X_t)$, project its coefficients in the three ways onto $\widetilde M$, thus obtaining a solution of the form $(t,Y_t)$: this uses that $\widetilde \pi^0(t,y) = t$ (with time the $0^\text{th}$ coordinate), which is instead not necessarily satisfied by the Riemannian tubular neighbourhood projection onto $\widetilde M$.
+It is easily checked that the formulae \eqref{mutable} for the tangential component of the drift of $Y_t$ continue to hold with the substitution of $\pi_t$ for $\pi$ (so that also the projection onto the tangent space $P$ is now time-dependent), whereas in all three cases the orthogonal component of the drift picks up the term $\dot \pi_t$, needed to keep the process on the evolving manifold $M_t$.
 In particular, in the It\^o-jet case we have